 In the Microsoft WPF platforms, you do not paint an image directly on the screen.
-Instead, you put your graphics content into an System.Windows.Media.ImageSource object or one of its derived classes and then display this object by either putting inside an System.Windows.Controls.Image tag in the XAML file or through the System.Windows.Media.DrawingContext.DrawImage(System.Windows.Media.ImageSource,System.Windows.Rect) method which also takes System.Windows.Media.ImageSource as the source image parameter.
+Instead, you put your graphics content into an System.Windows.Media.ImageSource object or one of its derived classes and then display this object by either putting it inside an System.Windows.Controls.Image tag in the XAML file or through the System.Windows.Media.DrawingContext.DrawImage(System.Windows.Media.ImageSource,System.Windows.Rect) method which also takes System.Windows.Media.ImageSource as the source image parameter.

 The LEADTOOLS RasterImage class supports more pixel and color formats than the WPF System.Windows.Media.ImageSource and its derived classes.
-LEADTOOLS allow you to convert a RasterImage object to or from a WPF System.Windows.Media.ImageSource object.
+LEADTOOLS toolkits allow you to convert a RasterImage object to or from a WPF System.Windows.Media.ImageSource object.

 Use the RasterImageConverter.ConvertToSource method to convert a RasterImage to a WPF System.Windows.Media.ImageSource object.
 Use RasterImageConverter.ConvertFromSource to convert a System.Windows.Media.ImageSource object to a RasterImage.